 Fuzz testing for AI models

-Fuzz testing for AI models is an automated testing technique that introduces random, unexpected, or invalid inputs to AI systems to identify vulnerabilities, errors, or unpredictable behaviors.
-This method helps ensure AI models operate reliably and securely under diverse conditions.
+Fuzz testing for AI models is an automated testing technique that feeds random, unexpected, or invalid inputs to AI systems to find vulnerabilities, errors, or unpredictable behaviors.
+The goal is to verify that AI models hold up under conditions their developers did not anticipate.

 Why fuzz testing matters